malvern-cads/centsecure/common_vuln.md

   - Net.TCP port sharing service has been stopped and disabled (3)
   - Remote registry service has been stopped and disabled (3)
   - File sharing disabled for C drive
+  - World Wide Web Publishling service has been stopped and disabled *(Server only)*
 - The majority of windows updates have been installed (2-4)
 - Windows automatically checks for updates (2-4)
 - Software updated